yousefraeis/wizard-landing-page-site/README.md

-# Landing Page Wizard
+# Wizard Landing Page

 ## Overview

-Welcome to the **Landing Page Wizard** project! 🎉 This application is designed to help users create stunning, responsive landing pages effortlessly.
+Welcome to the **Wizard Landing Page** project! 🎉 This application is designed to help users create stunning, responsive landing pages effortlessly.
 With a user-friendly interface and a variety of customizable components, this project leverages modern web technologies to deliver a seamless experience.

 ## Live Demo

-Check out the live demo of the project here: [🌐 Landing Page Wizard Demo](https://landing-page-wizard.vercel.app)
+Check out the live demo of the project here: [🌐 Landing Page Wizard Demo](https://wizard-landing-page-site.vercel.app/)

 ## Features